HadasBabayov/Multi-objective-optimization/README.md

 # Multi-objective-optimization

-Our project is about Multi-Objective optimization in genetics algorithems.
+Our project is about Multi-Objective optimization in genetics algorithms.

 **Instructions for how to run and use the code:**
 - Download 'main.py' from the git repo.
-- copy the code to an existing project or create a new one.
+- Copy the code to an existing project or create a new one.
-- install the following packages:
+- Install the following packages:
 1.   numpy:
      - pip
      ```